anilkumar9542/Breast-Cancer-Prediction-by-Ensembling-Machine-Learning-Algorithms-and-Explainable-AI/README.md

 **SHAP (Shapley Additive Explanations)** interprets machine learning models by quantifying feature contributions using Shapley values.
 It enhances model interpretability and supports local/global analysis.
 In breast cancer prediction, SHAP identifies feature significance, where value changes indicate class shifts: increase/decrease suggests malignancy, while the opposite indicates benignity, aiding diagnosis transparency.

 **WEB APPLICATION CREATION:**
-The proposed model was saved as a pickle file and deployed using Flask.
+The proposed model was saved as a pickle file and deployed using **Flask and Anaconda** is used for run time environment.
 The Flask application connects three HTML pages:

 1. **Home**: Provides brief information about breast cancer.
 2. **Input**: Allows users to input feature values.